 C.F.R. sections can be Shepardized on Lexis or KeyCited on Westlaw.
 Another alternative is to construct a terms and connectors search that uses the regulation cite as a search term.

-The Government Printing Office site FDsys also provides search and updating capability for the C.F.R. and the Federal Register.
+The Government Publishing Office site FDsys also provides search and updating capability for the C.F.R. and the Federal Register.

 FDsys permits searching for regulations by citation or subject and includes the parallel authorities table in which cross references from U.S.C. citations to accompanying regulations in the C.F.R. may be found.